ktzanev/venir-labopp/en.md

 [![metro-gares]{:.gares title="Map metro – railway stations"}][metro-gares]

 Then take Line 1 (yellow) towards "4 Cantons Stade Pierre Mauroy" (1,60€/ride + 0,20€ rechargeable card).
 Get off (after 12 minutes) at the "Cité Scientifique Pr Gabillard" station (it's the second to last station).
-This station is in the center of the campus.
+This station is inside the campus.

-## Lille 1 University
+## Lille 1 University, « Cité Scientifique » station
 {: #lille-u data-next="lille-l" }

 [![metro-m2]{:.map title="Map how to come from the metro to the M2 building"}][metro-m2]